-In the event of a student being required to undertake "2) Minor revision" or "3) Major revision", the original examiners will re-examine the Master's Thesis/Research Report upon re-submission by the student.
+The examiners will screen the Master's Thesis/Research Report upon re-submission by the student after the Oral Examination.
 However, examiners may deem it necessary for students to undergo an additional written, oral, or practical examination.
 The examiners shall again submit only one mutually agreed upon evaluation result to the Master's Thesis Committee from among the following possible results: